 a.
 Iodine solution

 10) Which of the following is the most widely used test for the detection of genetic material in the Covid-19 swab sample?

 d.
 Animal inoculation test

-11) Which of the following specimen is collected for the isolation and identification of the microorganism that causes meningitis?
+11) Which of the following specimen is appropriate for the laboratory diagnosis of meningitis?

 a.
 Throat swab